stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

   + `energy__`,
 - the values for all non-local variables declared in the parameters, transformed parameters, and generated quantities blocks.
+  + values for scalar variables are labeled by the variable name, e.g. `theta`
+  + values for container variables are a labeled by variable name plus index, e.g. `theta[2,1,2]`

 A posterior sample is only valid if the model is well-specified and Stan's HMC sampler has converged during warmup.
-To check convergence, we run the sampler multiple times, each time using the same random seed for the random number generator and a different offset.
-Each run is one _chain_.
-Each chain produces one sample (set of draws).
-The samples from all chains in the run have exactly the same size and shape.
+The samples from all chains in a set of runs must be the same size and shape.
-The `posterior_sample` contains the mapping from chain ids to samples.
-The draws are stored in iteration order.

-The `posterior_sample` object provides functions which can access

-* all draws
-* all draws for specified chain
-* one draw for a specified chain and iteration number

-The samples from each chain should all have the same characteristics.
-If they don't, the model has failed to converge during warmup and the sample is invalid.
+If they aren't, the model has failed to converge during warmup and the sample is invalid.

+The `posterior_sample` provides methods which report per-chain draws, sampler settings, and warning messages:

+- `get_num_chains`
+- `get_draws`
+- `get_warnings`
+- `get_step_size`
+- `get_metric`
+- `get_timing`
+- `get_stan_version`

+A  `posterior_sample` object contains all draws from all chains as a pandas dataframe.
 For a valid sample, all draws across all chains are used to estimate the posterior density.

-The Pandas module will be used to manage this information.
+This analysis will be done by downstream modules, therefore this information is organized for optimal memory locality:

+- each row contains all values for one vector label
+- column indices are <chain, iteration>.

+This requires transposing the information in the cmdstan csv output files where each file corresponds to the chain, each row of output corresponds to the iteration, and each column corresponds to a particular label.

 ## Functions